cwilldoner/practicalwork/README.md

 In this approach the L1 norm is not applied on the weights, but on the channel-wise batch norm scaling factor.

-## Baseline
+## Baseline CPResnet original
-Since the aim of this practical work is to show the results for the ASC dataset, it is shown first.
-For the interested reader the commands for the MNIST pipeline is shown at the bottom of this page.

-In the MALACH23 course, the **CPReset original** network was configured to have 47028 parameters to achieve satisfying results.
-This is defined as the upper limit for the **CPResnet pruned** network.
+In the MALACH23 course, the **CPResnet original** network was configured to have 47028 parameters to achieve satisfying results.
+This number of parameters is the upper limit for the **CPResnet pruned** network.
 To train the CPResnet original, several hyperparameters where found in the preceding course MALACH23.
 The most important used hyperparams for training are listed in the table below:
 | model  | CPResnet original |
 | ------------- | ------------- |